Trade Desk CEO Bets $150 Million of His Own Money on a Stock Down 75%

 What Actually Happened

 Jeff Green didn't exercise options or convert restricted stock.
 He bought shares on the open market with his own money.
 That distinction matters.
 Options exercises are compensation events.
 Open-market purchases are conviction bets.
-A $150mn one is practically unheard of.
+A $150mn one ranks among the largest by any CEO this year.

-For context, Trade Desk at $23.97 is a fundamentally different proposition than Trade Desk at $96.
-The company still generates $2.9bn in trailing revenue from its programmatic advertising platform.
-The multiple has simply collapsed.
-At 10.1x forward earnings, this is a stock the market now prices like a mature value name, not the high-growth ad tech darling it was 18 months ago.
+Trade Desk at $23.97 is a different company to own than Trade Desk at $96.
+The business still generates $2.9bn in trailing revenue from its programmatic advertising platform.
+The multiple collapsed.
+At 10.1x forward earnings, the market prices this like a mature value stock, not the high-growth ad tech name it was 18 months ago.

 The Catch

 CEO purchases are a famously unreliable timing signal.
 They correlate with long-term outperformance in academic studies, but "long-term" can mean years, not weeks.
-The stock is down 75% for reasons that a Form 4 filing doesn't fix.
-AppLovin has been eating Trade Desk's lunch in performance advertising, and the broader shift toward AI-driven ad buying has raised real questions about whether Trade Desk's demand-side platform model retains its edge.
+The stock is down 75% for reasons a Form 4 filing doesn't fix.
+AppLovin has been taking share in performance advertising.
+The broader shift toward AI-driven ad buying has raised real questions about whether Trade Desk's demand-side platform model keeps its edge.

 Green is also already the company's largest individual shareholder.
-He's averaging down on a concentrated position, which is either brilliant conviction or the sunk cost fallacy with more zeros.
+He's averaging down on a concentrated position — either brilliant conviction or the sunk cost fallacy with more zeros.

 Bottom Line

-This is the most bullish insider signal you can get, full stop.
-A $150mn open-market buy from a founder-CEO prices in real pain if he's wrong.
-But the buy doesn't answer the competitive question.
-It just tells you one very informed person thinks the answer will be favorable.
+This is the strongest insider signal a stock can produce.
+A $150mn open-market buy from a founder-CEO costs him real money if he's wrong.
+But the purchase doesn't answer the competitive question.
+It tells you one very informed person thinks the answer will be favorable.
 The next earnings report is the real test.
-Watch TTM revenue growth: if it's decelerating toward single digits, no amount of insider buying saves the multiple.
-If it stabilizes, Green just bought a generational entry point.
+Watch TTM revenue growth: if it decelerates toward single digits, no amount of insider buying saves the multiple.
+If it stabilizes, Green bought near the bottom.

 Want the full financial breakdown on Trade Desk?
 Generate a free TTD report on Basis Report.